The Andromeda Strain (film): Plot

 Dr. Jeremy Stone recounts the events before the United States Senate Committee on Space Sciences in 1971:

-After a U.S. government satellite crashes near the small rural town of Piedmont, New Mexico on February 5, nearly all the residents are dead.
-A military recovery team from Vandenberg Air Force Base tries to recover the satellite but is unsuccessful.
+After a U.S. government satellite crashes near the small rural town of Piedmont, New Mexico, on February 5, nearly all the residents are dead.
+A military recovery team from Vandenberg Air Force Base attempts to recover the satellite but dies while trying to do so.
 Suspecting that the satellite has brought back an alien organism, the military activates an elite team of scientists.

 Dr. Stone, the team leader, and Dr. Mark Hall, a surgeon, are dropped in by helicopter.
 They discover the town's doctor opened the satellite in his office and that all of his blood has crystallized into a powder, the same death befalling nearly all of the town.
 Stone and Hall retrieve the satellite and find two survivors, 69-year-old alcoholic Peter Jackson and six-month-old crying infant Manuel Rios.

 The elite team also includes Dr. Charles Dutton and Dr. Ruth Leavitt, who join them at a top-secret Nevada underground facility, code named Wildfire.
 They go through four sub-levels of decontamination procedures, arriving at the fifth sub-level laboratories.
 If the organism threatens to escape, the Wildfire facility includes an automatic nuclear self-destruct mechanism to incinerate all infectious agents.
 Under the "odd man hypothesis", Dr. Hall is entrusted with the only key that can deactivate the device, the theory being that an unmarried male is the most dispassionate person within a group to make critical decisions in a crisis.

 Examining the satellite, the team discovers the microscopic alien organism that caused the deaths.
 The greenish, throbbing life form is assigned the code name "Andromeda."
-Inhaled through the lungs, Andromeda kills biological life almost instantly via a blood clot in the brain and asphyxiation.
+Infecting through the lungs, Andromeda kills biological life almost instantly via a blood clot in the brain and asphyxiation.
 It appears to be highly virulent.
 The team studies the organism using animal subjects, an electron microscope, and culturing in various growth media to learn how it behaves.
 The microbe contains the hydrogen and carbon required for terrestrial life and appears to have a crystalline structure, but lacks the DNA, RNA, proteins, and amino acids present in all forms of terrestrial life, and directly transforms energy to matter with no discernible byproducts.